0RIHARA/TUX4M/README.md

 i also have different styles and i occasinally do style tests .. literally have a 7th style test rn so LOL i cant stay with just one style >:P

-also may go nonverbal sometimes cuz im stupid and awkward and dont know what to say ..
+may go nonverbal sometimes cuz im stupid and awkward and dont know what to say ..

 ong i love giving people crowns yall r so creative and ur styles r so yummy godshshshshs <333